How to import and organize your customer list

 Fix: Always review and clean your list before importing.
 Remove duplicates, fix formatting, delete invalid emails.

-Mistake: Forgetting to tag imports
+Mistake: Forgetting to organize imports into lists

 Mistake: Ignoring duplicates